pawelad/verse/README.md

-It comes with a bunch of [available projects][verse available projects] - with much more on the way - and also allows using any GitHub repository as a source of released versions, as long as it uses tags and [standard][pep440] version names.
+It comes with a bunch of [available projects][verse available projects] - with much more on the way - and also allows using any GitHub repository as a source of released versions, as long as it uses tags and [standardized][pep440] version names.
 And if it doesn't - feel free to [suggest][github add issue] adding it and I'll be happy to help.

 Last seen at [verse.pawelad.xyz][verse], with [docs][verse docs] and a [browsable API][verse browsable api].

-The project is still in its early days so all help is appreciated - suggestions for new projects and features to add, bug reports, help with design, etc.
+The project is still in its early days so all help is appreciated - suggestions for new features and projects to add, bug reports, help with design, etc.
-And yeah, don't worry - a _cool_ domain is also on the list of things to do.
+Oh, and don't worry - a _cool_ domain is also on the list of things to do.

 ## Usage
 <a href="https://asciinema.org/a/110529" target="_blank"><img src="https://asciinema.org/a/110529.png" alt="Verse usage" width="600px"></a>